 | Professional roles | Press officer, media relations manager | PR manager, communication director, public affairs consultant, crisis manager |

-The choice between press office and PR depends on the organisation's complexity, the number of stakeholders, and strategic objectives.
+The choice between press office and PR depends on organizational complexity, number of stakeholders, and strategic goals.
 Here is a practical guide.

 | Scenario | Press Office Only | Full PR | Both (integrated) |